-Concerns about climate change as well as the business case for renewable fuels and new end use technologies have initiated a transition to a global sustainable energy system (34).
-However, the pace of change is highly uncertain.
-Based on the past, neither private markets nor government agencies seem likely to spur a transition on their own.
-Moreover, transitions to newer, cleaner energy systems often require significant shifts not only in technology, but in political regulations, tariffs and pricing regimes, and the behavior of users and adopters (35).
-Researchers at the International Institute of Applied Systems Analysis (IIASA) found that successful energy transitions go through a series of characteristic stages: an extended period of experimentation and learning, scale up and cost reduction at both the individual technology and network level, and co-evolution of long lived infrastructures and technological clusters due to network effects (36).
-Energy transitions typically take decades, but the rate of change is influenced by several factors shown in Figure 4.

-While many of these drivers are favorable for a more rapid transition, the sheer scale and complexity of the US and global energy systems will slow progress.
+Concerns about climate change as well as the business case for renewable fuels and new end use technologies have initiated a transition to a global sustainable energy system.33 However, the pace of change is highly uncertain.
+Based on the past, neither private markets nor government agencies seem likely to spur a rapid transition on their own.
+Moreover, transitions to newer, cleaner energy systems often require significant shifts not only in technology, but in political regulations, tariffs and pricing regimes, and the behavior of users and adopters.34 Researchers at the International Institute of Applied Systems Analysis (IIASA) found that successful energy transitions go through a series of characteristic stages: an extended period of experimentation and learning, scale up and cost reduction at both the individual technology and network level, and co-evolution of long lived infrastructures and technological clusters due to network effects.35 Energy transitions typically take decades, but the rate of change is influenced by several factors shown in Figure 4 (see next page).
+While many of these characteristics appear to be favorable to a more rapid transition, the sheer scale and complexity of the US and global energy systems will slow progress.